Scientific Name

 Description

-Echeveria 'Crispate Beauty' is a small succulent that forms an elegant rosette of fleshy, heavily frilled, brownish-green leaves hidden by white waxy powder.
-The rosette slowly grows to 6 inches (15 cm) in diameter.
-Flowers are coral-pink with petal tips also friled and appear in clusters on leafy, arching stalks in summer.
+Echeveria 'Crispate Beauty' is a small succulent that forms an elegant rosette of fleshy, heavily frilled, brownish-green leaves covered with white, waxy powder.
+The rosette grows slowly and can reach up to 6 inches (15 cm) in diameter.

 How to Grow and Care for Echeveria 'Crispate Beauty'

 Light: E. 'Crispate Beauty' prefers full sun to partial shade.
-If you are moving your plant outside in the spring, do it gradually.
+If you move your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your E. 'Crispate Beauty' is inside, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.

 Soil: This succulent needs a potting soil mix that drains quickly.
-Many growers will create their own mix.
-However, commercial succulent potting mixes will work fine.
+Many growers create their own mix, but commercial succulent potting mixes will work fine.

-Temperature: This plant is a tender succulent, which means it must be brought indoors for the winter to survive.
+Temperature: As a tender succulent, this plant must be brought indoors for the winter to survive.
 E. 'Crispate Beauty' can withstand temperatures as low as 25 °F (-3.9 °C).
 USDA Plant Hardiness Zones 9b to 11b, 25 to 50 °F (-3.9 to 10 °C).

 Propagation: Like most Echeverias, this succulent is usually propagated from leaves or offsets.
 Spring is the best time to take leaf cuttings and separate offsets.